This post contains links that we may earn a small commission for at no cost to you read more

 Is it rowing that causes the pain?

-Rowing in itself doesn’t really cause hip pain; the results of rowing without taking care of tight hip flexors can lead to hip pain while rowing.
+Rowing in itself doesn’t really cause hip pain; the results of rowing without taking care of tight hip flexors can lead to hip pain (or groin pain) while rowing.

 If rowers do not do something about hip flexor tightness, then this can lead to a common problem called Snapping Hip Syndrome, or SHS.
 The most noticeable characteristic of this problem is that you can feel or hear (or both) a snapping sound or sensation when you row.
 There is internal SHS and external SHS.
 SHS doesn’t always hurt, but it is a super annoying problem in the hip joint.